Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Introduction

-\item[\textbf{RQ2:}] \textit{How does developers' code comprehension in brownfield programming tasks relate to their productivity?} \end{description} To address these questions, we conducted a within-subjects experimental study in which participants worked on a set of brownfield programming tasks without and with GenAI assistance.
+To address these questions, we conducted a within-subjects experimental study in which participants worked on a set of brownfield programming tasks with and without GitHub Copilot.
 After working on each set of tasks, we administered a comprehension test to gauge their understanding of the code base on which they were working.

-Like the prior experimental study whose methodology we replicated~\cite{anon2025}, we found that participants were significantly more productive with GenAI assistance.
-However, a comparison of the comprehension scores revealed no statistically significant differences between the two conditions, nor did we find a significant correlation between programming productivty and code comprehension.
-This finding points to a \textit{comprehension-performance gap}, where developer productivity increases with GenAI assistance while code comprehension remains unchanged.
-We consider the implications of these findings for both programming education and the design of GenAI programming assistants.
+To provide context for our comprehension findings, we first replicated performance metrics from~\cite{shihab2025effects}, confirming that GitHub Copilot significantly improves task completion speed and test pass rates in our graduate CS student population.
+Our novel contribution, however, lies in examining whether these productivity gains correspond to improved code comprehension, which is a critical gap in prior work.

+Our analysis revealed a comprehension-performance decoupling: while participants demonstrated significant productivity gains with Copilot, their comprehension scores did not improve correspondingly, and we found no significant correlation between programming productivity improvement and code comprehension gains in the Copilot condition.
+This contrasts with traditional programming scenarios~\cite{peitek2022correlates, shaft2006role}, where comprehension and performance are typically linked.
+However, our behavioural analysis revealed a key insight: how programmers interacted with Copilot---their code integration strategies and activity transition patterns---showed strong associations with their task success and comprehension levels.
+These findings suggest that the relationship between GenAI assistance, comprehension, and productivity is more nuanced than in traditional programming contexts, with important implications for both programming education and the design of GenAI programming assistants.